 Accrued income is very important in accounting because companies receive advances for their goods or services all the time.
 To prevent overstating certain accounts, companies need to differentiate between the revenue that they have earned versus revenue that they have not earned yet.

 A perfect example of where things can go wrong is when companies do not differentiate between earned and unearned revenue and keep putting accrued revenue into the revenue account.
 When this lack of differentiating occurs, it leads to an overstatement of both revenue and net income.
 Thus, the financial statements are all affected.

-If you think you have mastered accrued income, then be sure to check out these related articles to get a better understanding of accrual basis accounting and other topics in accounting:
+When you think you have mastered accrued income, then be sure to check out these related CFI articles to get a better understanding of accrual basis accounting and other topics in accounting: